-Many people design and build their own aviaries; but basic structures can be bought ‘flat-pack’ style.
-These usually consist of metal or wooden frames covered in mesh (usually two layers - one on the outside, one on the inside).
-The aviary will need plenty of covered space too, for roosting and nesting.
-The main area - i.e. the part in which the birds can enjoy free-flight - should be at least 2 metres wide and tall, and a metre deep.
+Many people choose to design and build their own aviaries; but if you don’t feel up to a bit of DIY, you can buy a basic structure in a flat-pack style.
+These will usually consist of a metal or wooden frame covered in mesh.
+Your aviary will also need plenty of covered space, for roosting and for nesting.
+The main area (the parts where the birds will fly around in) should be at least 7ft long and 3.5ft deep.

-Aviaries allow the birds to enjoy natural sunlight (and the vitamin D it provides), and to shelter from it too should they need to.
-In a bird room the sun is more problematical, as it can shine through windows, overheating the finches.
-For this reason a bird room should have light-coloured blinds or screens fitted to the windows, to reflect the sunlight and prevent the space from becoming a greenhouse.
+Aviaries will allow your birds to enjoy the natural sunlight, whilst provident shelter when necessary.
+A bird room is a bit more problematic in the sense that the sun could shine through the windows and possibly overheat your finches.
+For this reason a bird room will need to be fitted with blinds or screens to reflect the sunlight and prevent the area from becoming a greenhouse.

-The design of your aviary will depend on several factors - the number of birds you want to keep, the mix of species, the outdoor area available, the amount you are able to spend on it, and the views of your family and neighbours!
+The design of your aviary will be influenced by several factors - the number of birds you plan on keeping, the mix of species, the outdoor area you have at your disposal, the amount of money you are willing to spend on it, and the views of your family/neighbors!

-Before you start building, check local by-laws or mortgage/rental contracts to make sure there are no issues around bird-keeping, noise or planning permission.
-(In the UK, no planning permission is required for a structure built on your own land under 2.5 metres high.)
+Before you start planning anything, be sure to check your local by-laws or mortgage/rental contracts to make sure there will be no issues with your bird keeping, noise or planning permission.

 Building an Aviary

-The frame of the aviary can be stone, metal (non-rusting) or plastic.
-The walls and roof should be made from an appropriate galvanised wire mesh.
-The wire needs to be at least 16-gauge - anything thinner is fragile, and if anything falls against it, holes can easily open up at the sides.
-Also, if you’re keeping small parrots such as budgies in your aviary too, they will chew through anything thinner than 16-gauge.
+The frame of the aviary can be either stone, a non-rusting metal, or plastic.
+The walls should be made from an appropriate galvanised wire mesh.
+The wire you use will have to be at least 16 gauge, anything less and you are running the risk of your finches biting their way through and escaping.

-The door of an aviary can be the most challenging part of the design.
-A ready-made one is a handy short-cut, and a sliding structure is the most efficient.
-Some sort of porch area, to accommodate an inner and outer door, will prevent birds from escaping.
+The aviary door will be the most challenging part of the design.
+A ready made door is a handy shortcut, and a sliding structure will be most efficient.
+A porch area, to accommodate inner and outer doors, will prevent any birds from escaping.

-You will need to build a covered space in the aviary, to enable the finches to escape the ravages of the weather.
-This should take up at least a third of the area.
-Use corrugated plastic panels or untreated hardwood to make a roof and at least two walls.
-The area does not have to be closed off completely – it’s a wind and sun shade, not simply a place to hide.
-Additional, removable wall sections (with holes for entry and exit) and a bit of insulation are necessary for the colder months.
+All cages must come equipped with a covered area that the finches can retreat to when the weather gets bad.
+This area should make up at least one third of the aviary.
+Use either corrugated plastic or untreated hardwood to make a roof and at least two walls.
+The area doesn’t have to be entirely closed off, it will mainly act as a wind and sun shade, not simply a place to hide.
+Additional, removable wall sections (with holes for entry and exit) will be needed during the winter for extra insulation.

-Any roof you place over the aviary should have its edges hanging clear of the aviary walls for drainage.
-If you’re keeping finches and small parrots in adjacent aviaries, or by partitioning the space, use a double layer of mesh between the two avian camps, to prevent the parrots’ beaks having an opportunistic nip at a stray finch leg.
+Any roof should have its edges hanging clear of the aviary to prevent drainage from spilling into the enclosure.
+If you are keeping finches and small parrots in adjacent aviaries, or are separating the two by partitioning the space, be sure to use a double layer of mesh between the two avian camps to prevent any of the parrots having a sneaky nip at a stray finch leg.